andracs/bridging-sustainability/manuscript/4-Digital-design-with-sustainability.md

 Lutz argues that working towards Life-centered design involves grounding the process in three core pillars.
 The resulting design should strive to be:

-* _Inclusive and Pluriversal_[^pluriversal]
+* _Inclusive and Pluriversal_
 * _Responsible and Aligned_
 * _Sustainable and Regenerative_

-[^pluriversal]: _Pluriversal_ is a term inspired by the concept of _cultural pluralism_, where different social or cultural groups develop their own tradition within the framework of a common civilization. _Pluriversal_ is Damien Lutz's expression for expanding the traditionally Western-oriented design perspective to include the diversity of the entire planet.
+_Pluriversal_ is a term inspired by the concept of _cultural pluralism_, where different social or cultural groups develop their own tradition within the framework of a common civilization. _Pluriversal_ is Damien Lutz's expression for expanding the traditionally Western-oriented design perspective to include the diversity of the entire planet.
 The _Inclusive and Pluriversal_ pillar emphasizes creating designs accessible to diverse users, considering varied backgrounds, needs, and cultural contexts.
 It advocates for reflecting multiple perspectives and worldviews, moving beyond a single dominant viewpoint.

 _Responsible and Aligned_ design centers on ethical responsibility.
 This involves critically assessing the potential social and environmental consequences of design choices throughout the development process and ensuring alignment with broader ethical principles.